NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 - [x] Being Functional
 - [x] Solve My Problems
-- [x] Maximize Reusibility
+- [x] Maximize Reusability

-And before you start saying every language, is reusable, sure, "If you can read assembly, everything is open source," but who has time for that?
+And before you start saying every language is reusable, sure, "If you can read assembly, everything is open source," but who has time for that?
 I crave languages that embrace reusability from the start.
 OCaml delivered in a big way.
 Don't believe me?
 Witness the magic...

 {{ x(name="lingual-odyssey") }}